Bootstrap a Talos Linux cluster for Cozystack using Talm

 talm bootstrap -f nodes/srv1.yaml

-To access the cluster, generate an admin kubeconfig:
+To access the cluster, generate the admin kubeconfig (only for first node!):

 talm kubeconfig kubeconfig -f nodes/srv1.yaml